acmucsd/hide-and-seek-ai/README.md

 Now, you have access to the `hide-and-seek` command, which can be used to watch matches and run matches.

-Download a starter kit of your choice from this repository.
+Download a starter kit of your choice from this repository in the `kits` folder.
 We will be using the JS kit as an example.
-Suppose in the same folder there is a kits folder with js bots in the directory `./kits/js/bot.js` .
+Suppose in the same folder there is a kits folder with js bots in the directory `./kits/js/bot.js`.
+The `bot.js` file is a main file, which every bot needs in the root directory of the bot.
 To run a match, run the following

 ```
 hide-and-seek ./kits/js/bot.js ./kits/js/bot.js --live=true
 ```

 This will run the match live in your terminal.
 Set `--live=false` to make the match skip the live view and run as fast as possible.
 Furthermore, ensure you have the correct tooling to run your bots.
 E.g. if you have a java bot, make sure `javac` works.
-See [this](#how-do-we-run-your-bots) for info on what tooling is required for each bot language.
+See [this](#how-do-we-run-your-bots) for info on what tooling is required for each bot language and how to match the servers.

 Matches will create a replay file of the format of `match_<some long id>.json` in the replays folder.
 To watch the replay, run